 Opinel knives are made in France since 1890.
 The folding knife design has been the same except the wood from which is made the handle now comes from sustainable forest.

 The Virobloc is quite simple, you turn the ring to a close position to block the blade.
-They haven’t changed this mechanism because its work, and simple to maintain.
+They haven’t changed this mechanism because it works and is simple to maintain.

 How do I maintain the Virobloc?